serhii-bohdan/school-app/README.md

 ## Motivation
 From the very beginning, the main motivation for writing this project was:
-1. Desire to acquire new knowledge in the field of such technologies: `Spring Boot`, `SQL`, `PostgreSQL`, `JDBC`, `Spring JDBC API`, `Docker Compose`, `Testcontainers`.
+1. Desire to acquire new knowledge in the field of such technologies: `Spring Boot`, `SQL`, `PostgreSQL`, `JDBC`, `Spring JDBC API`, `Hibernate`, `Docker Compose`, `Testcontainers`.
 2. I also wanted to create something useful that could automate some process and make life easier for other people.
 3. On the other hand, the task was to complete a task that belongs to the Java Spring Development course.

 If you are reading this file, it means that I managed to write a program that works and meets the basic requirements :).
 But I see some shortcomings that I plan to correct in the future:
-- make changes to the program, add new functionality;
+- make changes to the program;
-- finally, I will complete the following tasks from the previously mentioned course, which means that such technologies will gradually be added to project: `Hibernate`, `Spring Data JPA`.
+- finally, I will complete the following tasks from the previously mentioned course, which means that such technologies will gradually be added to project: `Spring Data JPA`.

 ## Description
 As mentioned earlier, one of the goals was the desire to create something useful.
 Therefore, the application itself can be used for the management of students, groups and courses in educational institutions.
 The main menu includes the following options for interacting with the application and managing students, groups, courses:

 1. Find all groups with less or equal students’ number.
 2. Find all students related to the course with the given name.
-3. Add a new student.
-4. Delete a student.
-5. Add a student to the course.
+3. Add a student to the course.
-6. Remove the student from one of their courses.
+4. Remove the student from one of their courses.
+5. Add a new group.
+6. Update group information.
+7. Delete a group.
+8. Add a new student.
+9. Update student information.
+10. Delete a student.
+11. Add a new course.
+12. Update course information.
+13. Delete a course.

-**What happens at startup?** At the beginning of the application launch, the database is filled with randomly generated groups of students and courses.
+**What happens at startup?** At the beginning of the program, the database is filled with randomly formed groups, students and courses (this is if before the database was completely empty, if not, then you can work with data that is already present in the database).
 This is done in order to facilitate the development of the program and its testing.
 So don't be surprised if you start the app and see some students, groups, and courses are *test data*.
 After successful initialization, you will see a menu in the console.
 Next, you can choose one of the options and execute it by entering the number of the option and pressing Enter.

 **Technologies used:**
 - *`Java 17`*;
-- *`Spring (Boot, JDBC API)`*;
+- *`Spring Boot`*;
+- *`Hibernate`*;
 - *`PostgreSQL`*, *`Flyway`*;
 - *`JUnit 5`*, *`Mockito`*, *`Testcontainers`*;
 - *`Maven`*, *`Git`*;